irworkshop/accountability_datacleaning/R_tap/ne/expends/docs/ne_expends_diary.md

 specifically, there are **three** kinds of filings that must be made by general candidates:

-1.  > Statement of Organization - This document registers the Committee
+1. Statement of Organization - This document registers the Committee
     > with the Commission.
 It discloses the name of the committee, the
     > name of the candidate, the office sought and the name of the
     > treasurer.

-2.  > Campaign Statement - this document provides a summary of the
+2. Campaign Statement - this document provides a summary of the
     > financial activity of the committee.
 It discloses the name of
     > contributors of more than $250 and the amounts of the
     > contributions.
 It discloses expenditures of more than $250.

-3.  > Report of Late Contributions - this document discloses
+3. Report of Late Expenditures - this document discloses contributions
-    > contributions of $1,000 or more received by the committee during
+    > of $1,000 or more received by the committee during 14 days
-    > 14 days immediately preceding the election.
-Information reported
+    > immediately preceding the election.
+Information reported as late
-    > as late contributions are also reported on subsequent campaign
+    > contributions are also reported on subsequent campaign statements.
-    > statements.

 Aside from general candidates, the NADC also explains that political committees must also file.